Convertify iOS

 Convertify was designed as a local-only system to keep cost at a minimum.
 The $99 Apple Developer fee was already more than I wanted to spend as a college student.

-For the Playlist source, Convertify made an API call to retrieve the Playlist’s tracks.
+For the playlist source, Convertify made an API call to retrieve the tracks.
+Each track from Apple Music or Spotify comes with a unique ID, and those IDs don't match between services.

 Search for similar tracks in destination